 Requests for leave can only be granted by schools if there are exceptional circumstances, and holidays are not considered exceptional.
 Requests for leave must also be made to the school in advance, as the Department for Education has told schools that they cannot authorise any absences after they have been taken.

-A penalty notice is a fine to parents or carers if they fail to ensure that their child/ren attend school regularly.
+A penalty notice is a fine for parents or carers if they fail to ensure that their child/ children attend school regularly.
 Buckinghamshire County Council is responsible for issuing penalty notices on behalf of schools in the county.

 If a penalty notice is issued, it will be one fine to cover the whole period of the absence.
 So the fine would be the same amount for an absence of five days or 10 days.
 For example, a parent could be issued with a £60 fine if their child misses one day of school each week over a five-week period, whilst another parent might be issued the same fine for one two-week block of absence.

 If the fine is not paid, parents will be reported for prosecution.